What Is The Correct Psi For Spray Painting?

 To determine the correct PSI for your spray painting project, refer to the paint and spray gun manufacturer’s recommendations.
 You can also test different PSI levels on a scrap piece of material to find the ideal pressure for your project.
 It’s important to make sure that the spray gun is adjusted properly and that the paint is thinned to the correct consistency before testing the PSI.

-You might be interested in: Can I Use Kilz In A Paint Sprayer?
+You might be interested in: How Do I Get A Smooth Finish With An Airless Sprayer?

 Leave a Comment